Previous dayMarch 24, 2026Next day

 570.9 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 4.1 earthquake in the Fiji region with origin time 19:52 UTC on March 24, 2026.
+On March 24, 2026, worldwide seismic activity registered a magnitude 4.1 earthquake in the Fiji region at 19:52 UTC.
 At 570.9 km, this deep-focus earthquake originated far below the brittle crust, deep inside the mantle.
-The epicenter is at -19.446°, -177.622°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at -19.446°N, -177.622°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-24